 - Score 0

-- The exhibition will take place in the first year of TOK teaching, i.e., the first year of diploma.
+- The Exhibition will take place in the first year of TOK teaching, i.e., the first year of the diploma.

 - Unlike the essay titles, which change, the IA prompts IB has prescribed the same each year.
 Listed below are the 35 standard IA prompts you are supposed to choose from(These prompts should not be altered; use them as prescribed)